sunesimonsen/stylewars/Readme.md

 );
 ```

+### Conditional styling

-You can optionally apply styles this way:
+You can conditional apply styles this way:

 ```js
 const MaybeColoredButton = ({ color, children, ...other }) => (